 The specs, for starters.
 If you have two drivers, and they both say “10.5” on the sole, they’re gonna put roughly the same amount of backspin on a ball.
 If (and big if here) they’re the exact same in every single way.

 But that’s not always the case.
 Hell, I have an OEM driver and its “clone” model, and they’re different in almost every way, yet so close that from a playability standpoint, they should be the same.
 But they aren’t; they both produced different results.

 I even went back and tested the OEM against my (at the time) gamer, and while it performed better, it was different from my first test against the clone!

 Here are some fun little factoids:

 If a driver has a more closed face, it actually has more effective loft at impact.
-Depending on how closed it is, that 10.5 driver could be 11, maybe even 11.5 degrees at impact.
+Depending on how closed the face is, that 10.5 driver could be 11, maybe even 11.5 degrees at impact.
 It’s only natural that it’ll spin more!

 Conversely, if the driver has a more open face, it’ll have less effective loft at impact.
-That 10.5 driver will be more like 10, or even 9.5 degrees.
+That 10.5 driver will be more like 10, or even 9.5 degrees, at impact.
 Physics dictates that it has no choice but to create less spin.

 Keep in mind that this is just talking about how it was designed to sit at address, and doesn’t take any manipulation on the golfer’s part into account!

-Yes, the golfer can eff it up themselves, even if the driver was designed to sit at address with a square face.
+Yes, you can eff it up all by yourself, even if the driver was designed to sit at address with a square face.

 Let’s take a break and watch a video from Tom Wishon about these adjustable hosel drivers: